ngneat/edit-in-place/README.md

 ### Event emitters

 Add the `(save)` event binding to handle the update of the group.
-It's triggered by the *editableGroup-save* directive.
+It's triggered by the *editableGroupSave* directive.

 ```html
 <section (save)="updateGroup()">